January 12, 2021

 To avoid mindless eating, you need to plan for your meals ahead of time.
 There are many ways to think through meal preparation and planning, which can seem a bit overwhelming…but it doesn’t have to be!

-Here are 3 ways TaskHuman providers suggest gently incorporating meal planning into your day to control your mindless eating:
+Here are 3 ways TaskHuman coaches suggest gently incorporating meal planning into your day to control your mindless eating:

 1. Think through your day